metaspartan/inframon/README.md

 ## Configuration

 You can create a new `.env` file to configure the master and node servers.
 See [.env.example](.env.example) for more information.
+(Note: The install script will handle creating the `.env` file for you)